Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Asymptotic distribution of for considered resampling schemes

 \begin{remark} We note that two additional resampling scenarios can be defined.
-The first one, which we call bootstrap.X is a variant of CR scenario which avoids using knowledge of $P_{X\lvert Z}$ by independent sampling $X_i^*$ from empirical distribution $\hat p(x\lvert z_i)$.
-In order to introduce the second proposal, Conditional Independence Bootstrap (CIB), consider first empirical distribution $\hat p_{ci}=(\hat p(x\lvert z)\hat p(p(y\lvert z)\hat p(z)$.
+The first one, which we call bootstrap.X, is a variant of CR scenario in which, instead of sampling on the strata $Z=z_i$ from the distribution $P_{X\lvert Z=z_i}$ the pseudo-observations are sampled from the empirical distribution of $\hat P(x\lvert z_i)$.
+In order to introduce the second proposal, Conditional Independence Bootstrap (CIB), consider first empirical distribution $\hat p_{ci}=\hat p(x\lvert z)\hat p(y\lvert z)\hat p(z)$.
 We note that probability mass function $(\hat p_{ci}(x,y,z))_{x,y,z}$ is the maximum likelihood estimator of p.m.f. $(p(x,y,z))_{x,y,z}$ when conditional independence of $X$ and $Y$ given $Z$ holds.
-Then $(X_i^*,Y_i^*,Z_i^*)_{i=1}^n$ is defined as iid sample given $({\bf X,Y,Z})$ drawn from $\hat p_{ci}$.
+Then $(X_i^*,Y_i,Z_i)_{i=1}^n$ is defined as iid sample given $({\bf X,Y,Z})$ drawn from $\hat p_{ci}$.
 Note that there is a substantial difference between this and previous scenarios as in contrast to them $X$ and $Z$ observations are also sampled.
-For both scenarios convergence is established in Theorem \ref{CMI_conv} holds (see \cite{Lazecka2022}).
+For the both scenarios convergence established in Theorem \ref{CMI_conv} holds (see \cite{Lazecka2022}).
 However, we conjecture that validity of p-values does not hold for these schemes.
-As we do not established substantial advantages of using either bootstrap.X or CIB over neither CP or CR scheme we have not pursue discussing them here in detail. \end{remark}
+As we did not establish substantial advantages of using either bootstrap.X or CIB over neither CP or CR scheme we have not pursued discussing them here in detail. \end{remark}